-Loss of bladder control is a common symptom of a weakened pelvic floor.
-Some people experience bowel incontinence, which means they can’t always control the passage of wind or faeces.
+Loss of bladder control is a common symptom of a pelvic floor dysfunction.
+Some people experience anal incontinence, which means they can’t always control the passage of wind (gas) or faeces (poo).

 Familiarising yourself with the pelvic floor

 Pelvic floor exercises are designed to strengthen the muscles.
-Each sphincter (vaginal, urethral, anal) should be exercised, so you need to familiarise yourself with these muscles in order to contract them at will.
-If the pelvic floor is especially weak, it may be difficult to detect any muscular contractions at first.
+Each section (vaginal, urethral, anal) can be exercised.
+You can familiarise yourself with these muscles in order to contract them at will.
+If the pelvic floor is especially weak, it may be difficult to detect any muscle action at first.

 - vaginal – insert one or two fingers into your vagina and try to squeeze them

 - urethral – imagine you are passing urine and try stopping the flow in midstream (do not do this while urinating)